Indoor Service Information & FAQ's

 I’m afraid it will be awkward with all the safety guidelines.

 So, there’s a good chance that the normal Sunday traditions will have to change.
 Sometimes that’s a good thing!
 And sure, it might be a little awkward but that's a small price to pay to encourage and be encouraged.
 Maybe God can push us into a deeper love for one another.
 Sure, any change can be uncomfortable but, at the risk of being cliche, we’re all in this together!

 I’m nervous you all won’t actually enforce the safety precautions.

 This is why we’re trying to be extremely clear about the expectations.
 We will be there to gently remind folks to keep the guidelines.
 Of course, there is always the risk that people may, accidentally or not, do something that you’re uncomfortable with.
-We are definitely trusting people to what is kind.
+We are definitely trusting people to do what is kind.

 I’m getting everything I need online, so, while I don’t have any health concerns, I’ll probably just enjoy church from my couch from now on.